Rural Technical Assistance on Violence Against Women

 About Rural Grantees

 You are a rural grantee if your community gets grant funds from the Rural Program of the federal Office on Violence Against Women (OVW).
-Praxis provides technical assistance to those rural grantees; we currently work with 136 rural organizations across 39 states, and 19 Native communities.
+Praxis provides technical assistance to those rural grantees; we currently work with 116 rural organizations across the country including tribes and territories.

 Rural grantees are working to implement strategies to protect women and their children who live in diverse locations such as small towns, migrant camps, pueblos, reservations, ranches, mining areas, fishing villages,